Illustration style

 Toolkit

-If you create new illustrations, first take a look at the illustration guidelines and toolkit which are available separately from the brand identity guidelines.
-The document contains all important information for creating new illustrations and a ready-to-use toolkit.
+If you create new illustrations, first look at the illustration guidelines and toolkit, which are available separately from the brand identity guidelines.
+This document contains all important information for creating new illustrations and a ready-to-use toolkit.
 The illustration guidelines and toolkit is divided into the following four topics.

 All files are created in RGB color mode and should be converted to CMYK for printing!